Kive vs PixelSynth

 Who each tool serves best — and when to pick the other one.

-- You require advanced 3D modeling features.
+- You require advanced collaboration or enterprise-grade features

 A canonical comparison across capabilities common to this category.
 Vendor-specific extras appear below in "Highlighted Features".